happy44300/pac-man-algoscript-clone/README.md

 ### Playing the game

 Use the keyboard arrow to move, eat all the gomes (white dot), and avoid the ghost.
 Pacman move in the selected direction until he hit a wall or another direction is given.
-Avoid the ghost and eat all the gomes (white dot).
+You need to avoid the ghost and eat all the gomes (white dot).
-You die when youre health counter hit 0
+_You die when youre health counter hit 0_

 *NB: if you press A you instantly win and Z you die but don't tell anyone i told you that.*